joezbub/Volatility-on-Linux/README.md

 ## Prerequisites for Dependencies
 Run the following:
-<pre><code>$ sudo apt-get install git subversion pcregrep libpcre++-dev python-dev -y
+<pre><code>$ sudo apt-get install build-essential autoconf dwarfdump git subversion pcregrep libpcre++-dev python-dev -y
-$ sudo apt-get install build-essential -y
-$ sudo apt-get install dwarfdump -y
 </code></pre>

 ## Install Distorm
 Do not use `pip install distorm3`.
 It will not build correctly.
 Instead, download the source tar from [here](https://github.com/gdabah/distorm/releases).
-After unzipping it, cd into the distorm3/ and run:
+After unzipping it, cd into the the directory and run:
 <pre><code>$ python setup.py build
 $ sudo python setup.py build install
 </code></pre>